Iranian army commander offers to help police suppress unrest

 “I am not an enemy.
 I am an Iranian.
 I love my country.
 Stop stealing my money, my children’s money,” he told Reuters by telephone.

-She also urged Iranians to withdraw their money from state banks to exert economic pressure on the government to force it to stop resorting to violence and meet their demands.

-“If the government has not listened to you for 38 years, your role has come to ignore what the government says to you now,” Asharq Al-Awsat quoted Ebadi as saying in an interview.

-Additional reporting by Bozorgmehr Sharafedin in London; editing by Mark Heinrich
+Additional reporting by Bozorgmehr Sharafedin in London and Denis Pinchuk in Moscow; editing by Mark Heinrich